AnnLab1/Projects-/README.md

 # Projects-
-Collection of projects I've made during my jouorney as a developing data scientist.
+Collection of projects I've made during my jouorney as a developing data scientist and developer.